 Afghanistan Situation

-Following more than 40 years of conflict, natural disasters, chronic poverty and food insecurity with an economy in free-fall amid rising global good and energy costs and a collapsing healthcare system, the humanitarian crisis in Afghanistan has reached unprecedented levels.
+Following more than 40 years of conflict, natural disasters, economic instability, chronic poverty and food insecurity, the humanitarian crisis in Afghanistan has reached unprecedented levels.
 Please help us reach displaced families with urgent aid in Afghanistan.

 Stoves and fuel